edbeeching/godot_rl_agents_examples/examples/TestExamples/SimpleReachGoal/readme.md

 https://github.com/edbeeching/godot_rl_agents_examples/assets/61947090/cf1f4f71-d92e-4036-916d-322d6986d121

+The env comes in two variants.
+GDScript which uses GDScript for everything except onnx inference (where C# and ONNXRuntime is used), and a CSharp variant that uses everything except the AIController script written in C#.
+This shows one possible way to work with
+Godot RL Agents in C# projects by only writing the extended AIController in GDScript.

 # Goal:

 The agent needs to enter the green goal area while avoiding the red obstacle area, and without falling outside of the game area.
 The goal and obstacle areas are randomly set to one of the possible positions at the beginning of each episode.
 All possible positions are shown in the screenshot below.